 What you need to do

 As soon as you, or anyone else covered by your health insurance, become eligible for Medicare, that person must enroll in both Part A (hospital) and Part B (medical).
-You must have Medicare parts A and B to enroll in the retiree insurance and prescription drug programs.
+You must have Medicare parts A and B to enroll in the retiree insurance and prescription drug plans.
 If you do not enroll in Medicare Part A and Part B when you first become eligible, the health and prescription drug insurance for you, your spouse, and any covered dependents will be canceled.
 If your spouse or covered dependents do not enroll in Medicare Part A and Part B when they first become eligible, the health and prescription drug insurance will be canceled for that person.
-If you want to enroll again, your coverage will begin on the first day of the sixth month after ORS receives all required forms and proofs.
+If you want to reenroll, your coverage will begin on the first day of the sixth month after ORS receives your enrollment request and required proofs.

 Eligible for Medicare when you apply to retire

 - Need to apply for your Medicare card.
-If you, your spouse, or your dependent will be eligible for Medicare when you apply to retire and haven't enrolled yet, you should contact Social Security to enroll in both Medicare Part A (hospital) and Part B (medical) at least three months before your retirement effective date.
-You will get a Medicare number once you are enrolled that you will need to provide to ORS when you enroll in an insurance plan.
+If you, your spouse, or your dependent will be eligible for Medicare when you apply to retire and haven't enrolled yet, you should contact the Social Security Administration to enroll in both Medicare Part A (hospital) and Part B (medical) at least three months before your retirement effective date.
+You'll get a Medicare number once you're enrolled that you'll need to provide to ORS when you enroll in a retiree insurance plan.

-Become eligible for Medicare after enrolling in the retiree insurance plan
+Eligible for Medicare after enrolling in retiree insurance plan

-If you, your spouse, or your dependent are enrolled in retiree insurance before becoming eligible for Medicare, the information below will help you understand what you need to do to streamline the process.
+If you, your spouse, or your dependent are enrolled in retiree insurance before becoming eligible for Medicare, the information below will help you understand what you need to do to complete the process.

-Tell ORS your Medicare number and effective date for parts A and B
+Provide ORS with your Medicare number and effective date for parts A and B

-When you enroll in Medicare you will receive your Medicare card from Social Security.
-As soon as you receive your card, tell ORS your Medicare number and effective dates for parts A and B. You can submit your Medicare enrollment information one of the following ways:
+When you enroll in Medicare you'll receive your Medicare card from the Social Security Administration.
+As soon as you receive your card, provide ORS with your Medicare number and effective dates for parts A and B. You can submit your Medicare enrollment information one of the following ways:

 - Update your insurance enrollment information in miAccount to include the new Medicare information and mail or fax the confirmation page to ORS.

 - Make a copy of the Medicare card.
-Write your name, member ID, address, and date of birth on the copy and mail or fax it to ORS.
+Write the retiree's name, member ID, address, and date of birth on the copy and mail or fax it to ORS.

 - Mail or fax a completed Insurance Enrollment/Change Request (R0452G) form to ORS with the Medicare information.